syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 You can also update or re-build the TOC in an existing document or document created from the scratch.

+N>  1.
+Updating of TOC is not supported in Silverlight, WinRT, Universal and Windows Phone applications.
+N>  2.
+Updating TOC makes use of the Word to PDF layout engine that may lead to update incorrect page number due to its limitations.
+N>  3.
+In ASP.NET Core, Blazor, and Xamarin platforms, to update TOC in a Word document we recommend you to use Word to PDF [assemblies](https://help.syncfusion.com/file-formats/docio/assemblies-required#converting-word-document-to-pdf) or [NuGet](https://help.syncfusion.com/file-formats/docio/nuget-packages-required#converting-word-document-to-pdf) as a reference in your application.

 The following code example shows how to update a TOC in an existing word document.